dhayab/gmail-addon-boilerplate/README.md

 To view your Gmail add-on in action, you have to install it in the Gmail settings.

 First of all, retrieve the **Deployment ID** of your project.
-Go to your script, either manually by opening it from Google Drive, or from the terminal, with this command:
+Go to your script, either manually by opening it from Google Drive, or from the terminal, with this command in the 'build' folder:

 ```shell
 $ npm run gas -- open